tomgonzo/devsecops-workshop/module-1-prepare-sample-app.md

 ## Step 1: Get the sample app and clone the Repo

-A GitHub Repo containing an intentionally vulnerable application is provided for this workshop.
+A Template GitHub Repo containing an intentionally vulnerable application is provided for this workshop.
 [Access it here](https://github.com/tomgonzo/node-goof/).

-Click "Fork" to create a copy of this Repo into your GitHub account.
+Click "Use this Template" to create a copy of this Repo into your GitHub account.

 To properly copy-paste the commands in these instructions leave the repo name as `node-goof`.
 Otherwise, ensure the command uses the correct repo name.